DimitriGilbert/LiteChat/README.md

 SUUURE budd, sure ! (spoiler alert, no !)
 So sure in fact that I am going to through fat rocks at myself, I wanted it local "only" (no server what so ever) AND, I am only going to use [t3.chat](https://t3.chat) to ENTIRELY "vibecode" the thing, because why not ? tis supposed to be the Future, right ?

-I caved in after a few weeks and reused Cursor when the complete project was around 250k tokens in total (giving it all to gemini was possible but the results where crap) and targeted file feeding was becoming a real chore... plus at some point, things are so interdependant that you end up with significant portions of your code base anyway...
+I caved in after a few weeks and reused Cursor when the complete project was around 250k tokens in total (giving it all to gemini was possible but the results were crap) and targeted file feeding was becoming a real chore... plus at some point, things are so interdependant that you end up with significant portions of your code base anyway...
 (Sorry [t3.chat](https://t3.chat) team ^^' )

 It was fun though !
 And now I have my own chat app !
 And so can you :D !

-If you would like to know what "the AI" has top say about this project, checkout the [AI-says](./docs/ai-says.md).
+If you would like to know what "the AI" has top say about this project (and what I have to say about that :P), checkout the [AI-says](./docs/ai-says.md).

 ## License